People

 Jen Cowman Moore

-Jen Moore serves as an Environment Manager in the Environment, Health, Safety (EHS) and Product Stewardship department for 3M Company.
+Jen Moore serves as Senior Environment Manager in the Environment, Health, Safety (EHS) and Product Stewardship department for 3M Company.
 In this role, she leads a team of environmental engineers and scientists to support 3M’s air, water, and waste management programs for manufacturing, research and development, and distribution operations around the world.

 She has a Bachelor of Science degree in Civil and Environmental Engineering from Northwestern University and a Master of Science degree in Civil and Environmental Engineering from Stanford University.
 Jen served in leadership roles with the Air & Waste Management Association, including service on the Board of Directors and the Young Profession Advisory Council Chair.